‘Sports Illustrated’ Swimsuit Finalist Erin Willerton Shows Off Insane Bikini Body In New Post

 Prior to posting the current picture, Erin wowed her fans with a video clip from her Sports Illustrated photo shoot.
 In the clip, Erin can be seen standing against the backdrop of a beautiful beach, wearing a skimpy blue bikini through which she flaunted her enviable figure.

-Per the geotag, the shoot took place in the Bahamas and Erin described the experience as “surreal”.
+Per the geotag, the shoot took place in the Bahamas and Erin described the experience as “surreal.”
 Fans seem to agree with her and showered her with complimentary words and phrases, including “gorgeous,” “simply stunning,” and “extremely sexy.”
 One person wrote that Erin’s beauty leaves him speechless, while another one asked her out on a date.
 The video was viewed more than 70,000 times which shows that Erin is becoming more and more popular on the photo-sharing website with the passage of time.

-According to an article by The Daily Star, although Erin – a philosophy student – exhibits her modelling talent through her risqué social media posts, she is accustomed to being in the spotlight because she has been on the sidelines for her sister Amy Willerton’s career.
+According to an article by The Daily Star, although Erin – a philosophy student – exhibits her modeling talent through her risqué social media posts, she is accustomed to being in the spotlight because she has been on the sidelines for her sister Amy Willerton’s career.
 Amy won the Miss Universe Great Britain title in 2013 and a look at the two sisters show that good looks definitely run in the family.

 After being associated with her sister for many years, Erin is now all set to start off her individual career as a model and carve a name for herself in the industry entirely on her own.